TheCrafter/CodeDiary/README.md

 For building I use the [waf build tool](https://github.com/waf-project/waf).

 ## <a name="changelog"/> Change Log

- * TODO: Track Major release history after first release
+### v1.1.0
+ * Reworked Logger design.
+   * Now you can use a 3rd parameter to Log immediately an object.
+ * Changed directory structure by renaming test folder to samples.
+ * Reworked SampleFormatter a bit and moved it to samples folder.

+## <a name="todo"/> TODO:
+ * Replace strings with {i/o}stream.

 ## <a name="contributing"/> Contributing
- * For bug fixes, any well checked pull requests are welcome
+ * For bug fixes, any well checked pull requests are welcome.

 ## <a name="licensing"/> Licensing